Chapters of Dropshipping Article

 - Non-seasonal: It is important to steer clear of products that are only in demand for one season of the year.
 If you choose seasonal products, you will seriously be limiting your selling power during the off-season.
 Only choose products that are in demand throughout the year.

-- Priced between £10 ($15) and £ 150 ($200): This price range is the sweet spot when it comes to e-commerce.
+- Priced between £10 ($15) and £150 ($200): This price range is the sweet spot when it comes to building an e-commerce store.
 If you choose products below that price range, you won’t have much of a profit margin and anything beyond that price range will be hard to sell in bulk.

 Step 2: Find a Good Supplier/Manufacturer